raylib-extras/raylib-quickstart/README.md

 Simply remove src/main.c and replace it with your code, and re-run the steps above and do a clean build.

 # Building for other OpenGL targets
-If you need to build for a different OpenGL version than the default (OpenGL 3.3) you can specify an openGL version in your premake command line.
+If you need to build for a different OpenGL version than the default (OpenGL 3.3) you can specify an OpenGL version in your premake command line.
 Just modify the bat file or add the following to your command line

 ## For OpenGL 1.1
 --graphics=opengl11